 Finally, another option is Alignment Health’s HMO plan.
 Dual-eligible beneficiaries can apply for this plan with a $0 premium and a $6,700 MOOP.

 Is Medicare Part A Always Free in Greensboro, North Carolina?

 No, not always.
 Typically, yes, Medicare Part A is free for most beneficiaries.
 However, some beneficiaries do have to pay a premium to receive this coverage.
 It depends on your earnings and eligibility.

 Does Everyone Automatically get Medicare Part B in Greensboro, North Carolina?

 If you’re enrolled in Medicare in Greensboro, North Carolina, then yes, you will be enrolled in Medicare Part B automatically.
-If you’re not receiving Medicare coverage, you can apply for Social Security Medicare benefits online.
+You can apply for Social Security Medicare benefits online if you’re not receiving Medicare coverage.